Last updated: June 2023

 One of the draws of DIY installation is the speed at which you can get your heating system up and running.
 Forget about extending pipework or costly callouts – if you’re a dab hand at DIY, you can install an electric radiator in no time at all.
 When speed is essential, DIY installation is the clear choice.
 You might be refurbishing a bedroom for a tenant and need it ready by a strict deadline, or perhaps you’re getting the spare room ready for guests.
 By fitting your own wall mounted electric radiators, you can get these spaces ready in no time and at zero cost to yourself.

 - If you’re planning on refurbishing an entire property with electric radiators, be aware that adding too many electric radiators into your system yourself risks overloading the ring main, tripping your electrics in the process.
-A professional electrician can assess the additional load and make suggestions accordingly.

 - Opting for DIY fitting will always mean you’re using up a plug socket that would otherwise be kept free.
 Not necessarily an issue in larger rooms with more sockets, but in smaller rooms it could be an issue.